One study shows rear-facing car seats do not adequately protect children in rear-end car accidents

 How well does a child’s rear-facing car seat protect him or her from being injured in a rear-end car accident?

 Maybe not as much as we’ve been led to believe.

-The Washington Post’s Katherine Shaver reports that a study published in the October 2015 issue of the Journal of Traffic Injury Prevention suggests that “the potential for children in rear-facing car seats to hit their heads during rear-end crashes” and suffer head injuries is much greater than was previously known.
+The Washington Post’s Katherine Shaver reports that a study published in the October 2015 issue of the Journal of Traffic Injury Prevention suggests that “the potential for children in rear-facing car seats to hit their heads during rear-end crashes” and suffer head injuries such as concussions is much greater than was previously known.